jubatus/website/source/en/tutorial/recommender_ruby.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 3)
+  Connect to Jubatus Server (Line 3)
   Setting the IP addr., RPC port of Jubatus Server.

  2. Prepare the training data

-  Prepare the Datum for model training (Row 6).
+  Prepare the Datum for model training (Line 6).
 Basically, the training datum contains two parts, string_values & num_values, each of StringString type & StringDouble type, respectively.
 Because in this sample, only the "movie-id"(String type) & "movie-ranking"(Integer type) are used for training the model, only the num_values part is filled with the data while leaving the string_values "null".

   Here is the detailed process for making the training data in this sample.

-  First, read the source file (u.data) of the training data (Row 5).
+  First, read the source file (u.data) of the training data (Line 5).
-  Split the data in each line by '\t' (Row 6).
-Get the 'movie-id' & 'movie-ranking' value, and fill them into the training datum (Row 7).
+  Split the data in each line by '\t' (Line 6).
+Get the 'movie-id' & 'movie-ranking' value, and fill them into the training datum (Line 7).
 Leaving the datum's string-string_value as 'null', because no string-string type data is used as input.

  3. Model Training (update learning model

-  Input the training data generated in step.2 into the update_row() method (Row 7).
+  Input the training data generated in step.2 into the update_row() method (Line 7).
   The first parameter in update_row() is the unique name for task identification in Zookeeper.
   (use null charactor "" for the stand-alone mode)
   The second parameter specifies the unique ID for each players.
 In this example, the "name" of each player is used as the ID.